PoojaPatil769/JavaByKiran_Website_Selenium_Java_POM_DDT_Internship_Project/README.md

 ---

-📌 Page Description

-• Dashboard is the landing page after successful login

-• Displays available courses offered by JavaByKiran

-• Acts as the main navigation hub of the application
+⭐ Dashboard is the landing page after successful login , Displays available courses offered by JavaByKiran ,Acts as the main navigation hub of the application

 🧪 Automation Points Covered
 ---